-3. Watch how employees interact with patients
+4. Watch how employees interact with patients

-4. Ask patients for feedback
+5. Ask patients for feedback

-5. Allocate resources
+6. Allocate resources and time

 Don’t just design a learning course and expect your staff to slot it in on their own time and/or at their own expense.
 If it matters to you, reduce friction and motivate employees by giving them the proper amount of time, incentives, and resources (material and otherwise) for the training to be effective.

-6. Roll out healthcare customer service training activities
+7. Roll out healthcare customer service training activities

-Customer service training activities can be tailored to your organizational goals and objectives, but deliver the activities in the best format.
-For example, if your staff needs more experience dealing with patients who are upset, you might consider online role-playing to address customer concerns.
+Customer service in healthcare training activities can be tailored to your organizational goals and objectives, but deliver the activities in the best format.
+For example, if your staff needs more experience dealing with upset patients, you might consider online role-playing to address customer concerns.

-Gamified modules that lead staff through a challenge that changes based on their response can mimic the real-life stresses of an angry or scared patient standing in front of them.
+Gamified modules that lead staff through branched challenges can mimic the real-life stresses of a scared patient standing in front of them.

-7. Protect patients, first
+8. Protect patients, first